stagfoo/fairybread/README.md

 var tag_color = sheet.getAll()['a'];
 sheet.add ('.button', `color:${tag_color}`);
 ```
-m
-Well now thats everything for now.
+Well now that's everything for now.
 Now your css is in js you have function and vars and all that goodness.